America's oil exports are booming -- and lifting prices

 The U.S. oil inventory -- the crude that's been pumped out of the ground but not yet sold -- has dropped 15% over the past year, according to the EIA.
 Stockpiles have shrunk 10 weeks in a row, and are the smallest since February 2015.

-As exports of American oil have drained the supply glut, prices have climbed.
+All that excess oil in storage is finally moving to market now that American producers can export it.
+And as the country works through all that supply, the price is going up.
 Crude has spiked 9% this year and hit a three-year high of $66.66 a barrel on Thursday.

 The end of the export ban is just one factor supporting the energy market.
 More consequential was the agreement by OPEC and Russia to rein in output.
 Crude prices have also benefited from the stronger economy, which creates more demand for oil, and the weaker U.S. dollar.